Epoxy-ai/senior-engineer-evaluation/README.md

 * How you _approach_ a complex problem, and how you communicate your _thought process_ along the way.
 * Your demonstration of Node.js fundamentals and basic data structure manipulation.
 * Your ability to read and understand the documentation if a required library is new to you.
-* Your ability to make significant progress and discuss next steps, rather than 100% completion of the challenge.
+* Your ability to make progress and discuss next steps, rather than 100% completion of the challenge.

 # The Task